 - Investments and borrowings: Borrowings from promoters and its investment, FDI, Overseas investments if any.

-- Property documents: Do confirm the ownership, Loan, Mortgage, rental, encumbrance if any over the property.
+- Property documents: Do confirm the ownership, Loan, Mortgage, rental, and encumbrance if any over the property.

-- Insurances: Do whether certain mandatory insurances including insurances for employees (if applicable) has been taken or not?
+- Insurances: Do whether certain mandatory insurances including insurance for employees (if applicable) has been taken or not?
 This also in one way gives the idea about the management of the company.